gazoodle/geckolib/README.md

    happen at present
  - Show which parts of the status block are addressed by the SpaPackStruct.xml so we can inspect the remainder to see if there is anything useful in there.
+ - Handle other device types such as Waterfall

+## Done/Fixed in 0.3.7
+ - Deal with unhandled devices

 ## Done/Fixed in 0.3.6
  - Limit buttons & devices to those available based on configuration (i.e. don't show P3 if not installed)